ryancswallace/gojobman/README.md

 * *build*: builds the `jobman` binary for the current platform

 # Alternatives
 Jobman aims to be reliable and fully-featured.
-It operates *without* requiring a system-level daemon process.
+It operates *without* requiring a system service/daemon for orchestration.

 cron
 Airflow/prefect/dagster